-Programme Code B.Sc Computer Technology Course Code: 19UCT4CO Core Practical 4 - .Net Framework and Oracle Lab Batch Semester Hours/Week Total Hours Credits 2019-2020 IV 6 90 2
+Programme Code : 11 B.Sc Compute er Technology Title of the paper : Core Practical 4 - .Net Framework and Oracle Lab Batch Hours/Week Total Hours Credits 2021-2022 6 90 2

 - 1. To design and develop the applications using ADO.Net and session tracking. - 2.
 To make the students to develop the database projects with a back end concept. - 3.
 To construct .NET applications and to maintain the database. - 4.
 To familiarize the students in crystal report creation.